Combining Forecasts under Structural Breaks Using Graphical LASSO: Monte Carlo

 where the factors $({\hat{g}_{1,t},\ldots,\hat{g}_{k,t}})$ are estimated from equation (\ref{e39}).
 We consider the FAR models of various orders, with $k=1,\ldots,K$ and $l=1,\ldots,L$.
 We also consider the models without any lagged $y$ or any factors.
 Therefore, the total number of forecasting models is $p \equiv (1+K)\times(1+L)$, which includes the forecasting models using naive average or no factors.
 We set $K=2$ and $L=7$.

-The total number of observations is $T$.
-The period for training the models is set to be $m_1 = T/2$ -- this is used to train competing FAR models in \eqref{e42}.
-The remaining part of the sample, $m_2 = T/2$ is split as follows: the estimation window for training competing models (that is, EW, GLASSO, Factor GLASSO, and RD-Factor GLASSO) is set to be window $= m_2/2$.
-We roll the estimation window over the the test sample of the size $m_2/2$ to update all the estimates in each point of time $t=1,\ldots,m/2$.
+The total number of observations is $m$.
+The period for training the models is set to be $m_1 = m/2$ -- this is used to train competing FAR models in \eqref{e42}.
+The remaining part of the sample, $m_2 = m-m_1$ is split as follows: the estimation window for training competing models (that is, EW, GL, FGL, and RD-FGL) is set to be of size $= m_2/2$.
+We roll the estimation window over the the test sample of the size $m_2/2$ to update all the estimates in each point of time.
 Recall that $q$ denotes the number of factors in the forecast errors as in equation (\ref{equ1}).

-Figure \ref{fig2} shows the MSFE for different sample sizes and fixed parameters: we report the results for two values of $c_1\in\{0,0.75\}$.
-As evidenced from Figure \ref{fig2}, the models that use the factor structure outperform EW combination and non-factor based counterparts for both values of $c_1$.

-To incorporate structural break we add the following modification to the DGP described above.
-The period for training the models is set to be $m_1 = T/3$ -- this is used to train competing FAR models in \eqref{e42}.
-The remaining part of the sample, $m_2 = 2\times T/3$ is split as follows: the estimation window for training competing models is set to be window $= m_2/2$.
-We roll the estimation window over the the test sample of the size $m_2/2$.
+To incorporate structural break we proceed as follows.
+The period for training the models is set to be $m_1 = m/3$ -- this is used to train competing FAR models in \eqref{e42}.
+The remaining part of the sample, $m_2 = m-m_1$ is split as follows: the estimation window for training competing models is set to be of size $= m_2/2$.
+We roll the estimation window over the test sample of the size $m_2/2$.
 The break point is fixed at 1/2 of the first estimation window.
-Before the break, when generating $\theta_{s}$ in \eqref{e41} we set $c_2 = 0.3$, and after the break $c_2 = 0.9$.
+Before the break, when generating $\theta_{s}$ we set $c_2 = 0.3$, and after the break $c_2 = 0.9$.
 All other parameters stay unchanged.
+Notice that the break in $c_2$ can propagate into both a break in precision matrix and factor loadings.

-Figure \ref{fig6} shows the performance of all models including RD-Factor GLASSO: similarly to the conclusions in the previous subsection, accounting for the break significantly reduces MSFE of the combined forecast.
+Similarly to the previous subsection, we include different specifications of the smoothing function $\psi(\cdot)$.
+Figure \ref{fig6} shows the performance of all models including RD-FGL with $\gamma$ estimated using cross-validation: similarly to the conclusions in the previous subsection, accounting for the break significantly reduces MSFE of the combined forecast.